facelessuser/coloraide/docs/src/markdown/colors/helmgen.md

 The sRGB gamut represented within the Helmgen color space.
 ////

-Helmlab is a family of purpose-built color spaces: MetricSpace (72-parameter enriched pipeline for perceptual distance) and GenSpace (generation-optimized pipeline for gradients and palettes).
-MetricSpace achieves STRESS 23.30 on COMBVD (3,813 color pairs) - a 20.1% improvement over CIEDE2000.
-GenSpace + arc-length reparameterization produces perfectly uniform gradients (CV ≈ 0% on any color pair).
+Helmlab is a family of purpose-built color spaces, two to be exact.
+The first is the Helmlab Metric space which is designed for perceptual distance measurements, claiming STRESS 23.30 on COMBVD - 20% better than CIEDE2000.
+The second is the Helmgen space which is designed for gradient and palette generation (60-8 vs Oklab on ColorBench's 83 metrics, 360/360/360 gamut cusps, zero monotonicity violations).

-Helmgen is the GenSpace and is specifically used for interpolation, palettes, etc. It is the general purpose color space of the Helmlab family.
+Helmgen is the generation-optimized space and is specifically used for interpolation, palettes, etc. It is the general purpose color space of the Helmlab family.

 [Learn more](https://arxiv.org/abs/2602.23010).
 ///